apache/sedona/docs/api/sql/Function.md

 ## ST_ConvexHull

-Introduction: Return the Convex Hull of polgyon A
+Introduction: Return the Convex Hull of polygon A

 Format: `ST_ConvexHull (A: Geometry)`